fruegger/aoc/README.md

 And so it was that I made my way through goLand.

-Many a difficult piuzzle to solve would soon cross my way; armed with the utmost confidence that I'd always find the stupidest and most straightforward solution, I took that first stride on my quest to find the silliest way possible to use goLand features, constructs and particularities.
+Many a difficult piuzzle to solve would soon cross my way; armed with the utmost confidence that I'd always find the stupidest and most naively intricate solution, I took that first stride on my quest to find the silliest way possible to use goLand features, constructs and particularities.

 This are some entries in my log book: